AHCCCS ARP Program Awards for Providers

 Eligible Activities

-Funding may be used for any activities that improve the member experience, health, or safety of HCBS recipients in Arizona.
+Funding could be used for any activities that improve the member experience, health, or safety of HCBS recipients in Arizona.
 The following goals are a particular priority:

 • Increase engagement in community activities,